 The benefit of international trade results in a more efficient employment of the productive forces of the world.
 (John Stuart Mill).
 Foreign trade expands a nation"s consumption possibilities.
 The following table explains this fact.

-Sells Buys Good Foreign trade

-Japan US Cameras By specializing, each nation

-US Australia Computer ends up consuming more

-Australia Japa Coa than it could produce alone.
+Sells Buys Good Foreign trade Japan US Cameras By specializing, each nation US Australia Computer ends up consuming more Australia Japa n s Coa I than it could produce alone.

-Australia n than it could produce alone.

 Two issues are involved in foreign trade: